About

-My curiosity for culinary adventures has been fueled further when I began to travel around the world.
-That was when I began opening my mind to new and unfamiliar flavors and techniques.
-At home, I started experimenting with new cooking ideas, layered on top of the traditional family recipes.
+My culinary curiosity was fueled even further as I began traveling around the world.
+That was then when I began opening my mind to the new and unfamiliar flavors and techniques.
+At home, I started experimenting with the newly aquired cooking ideas, layered on top of the traditional family recipes.

 In the process of developing my personal cooking style, I slowly started gravitating towards healthier menu choices.
-However, only after becoming a parent, I turned into a healthy eating extremist.
-An overwhelming desire to lead by example in helping my kids develop a taste for healthy food has pushed me even further into experimenting with the exciting flavors and textures of vegetables and grains.
+However, only after becoming a mom, I turned into a healthy-food extremist.
+An overwhelming desire to lead by example in helping my kids develop a taste for whole food has pushed me even further into experimenting with the exciting flavors and textures of vegetables and grains.

 The recipes I experiment with are healthy, tasty and, most of the time, easy to make.
-Although many of them are vegetarian, I serve plenty of healthy meat dishes.
-Prepared with organic produce and free-range meat, they will help you improve your diet and become a healthier you.
+Even though many of them are vegetarian, I do play with lean meat as well.
+Prepared with organic produce and free-range carne, they will help you improve your diet and become a healthier you.

 My family raised me on meat and potatoes too – but not at all their fault – we lived in Moscow Russia during communism and there wasn’t much else available to us.
 I love the variety in your recipes!